 Then, because these procedures are inherently limited to a mass or nodule finding, without providing critical molecular information in order to discriminate between malignant from benign, it is needed a biopsy to confirm, with certain related problems: first of all, the added risk and stress associated with biopsy can be hard on patients; secondly, for those patients with advanced or inaccessible cancers, biopsy may not be an option; and finally, all these procedures add significant costs over the course of treatment.

 In this way, an analysis of cost/effectiveness published on November 6, 2014 in the New England Journal of Medicine (http://www.ncbi.nlm.nih.gov/pubmed/25372087) from data from the National Lung Screening Trial (NLST) estimated that the costs of a computed tomography were $1,631 per person and $ 81,000 per year of life gained adjusted for quality.

 Here is where our solution can help by being an innovative, non-invasive, accurate, and cost-effective diagnosis solution, based in a simple blood test that can detect Lung Cancer with 93.5% of sensibility and 96.2% of specificity, while reduces ―in a very significantly way―, the number of false positives (FP) and false negatives (FN) typical of other diagnosis procedures.

-If do you want to read more about our MBDAA for Lung Cancer Dx, please click on next button:
+If do you want to read more about OncoLUNG Dx, our Multiple Biomarkers Disease Activity Algorithms (MBDAAs) for an innovative, non-invasive, accurate, and cost-effective Lung Cancer diagnostics, please click on next button: